The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 Driving time: 1 hour and 20 minutes (78 km/48 miles) from Swing the World Nara to Lugano

-Once you had your moment on the swings, it’s time to head back to your car and drive to Lugano where you’ll be spending the next two nights.
+Once you have your moment on the swings, it’s time to head back to your car and drive to Lugano where you’ll be spending the next two nights.

 Lugano is an interesting mix of Swiss and Mediterranean influences so if you want to explore the culture and food then you might prefer to stay in the town center.
 Alternatively, there are lots of appealing hotels dotted along the lakeside further out of town.